onejeuu/sc-file/docs/source/usage/convert.rst

     - ``.mdat``
     - ``.mca``
   * - 📄 Document
-    - | ``itemnames.dat``, ``.lang``, ``.sign``, ``.map`` (launcher),
+    - | ``.map`` (launcher), ``itemnames.dat``, ``common``, ``prefs``,
-      | ``common``, ``prefs``, ``sd0``, ``sd1``, ``sd2``, ``sd3``, ``sd4``
+      | ``sd0``, ``sd1``, ``sd2``, ``sd3``, ``sd4``
     - ``.json``

-More details about each format are in :doc:`Formats <../formats>`.
+Read more about formats and their support in :doc:`Formats <../formats>`.

 ----------------------------------------
 Model data
 ----------------------------------------

-A model file may contain geometry, a skeleton, and animation clips.
+| A model file can contain geometry, a skeleton, and embedded animation clips.
-These parts are optional and depend on the source file.
+| These parts are optional and depend on the source file.

+Geometry is always parsed.
+However, it may be absent from the source file, for example in ``.mcvd`` files with first-person animations.
+The export then completes with an empty file.

+The ``--skeleton`` and ``--animation`` flags enable parsing and exporting the skeleton and animations.
-``--skeleton`` reads the skeleton when it is present in the model file.
+They are exported only when present in the source file.

-It does not create a new rig or make the skeleton easier to edit.
-The exported skeleton is engine data and may need additional work in a 3D editor.
+The skeleton is created for the game engine and may need further work in a 3D editor.

-``--animation`` reads clips embedded in the same model file.
-It does not search for animation files or create clips.
-The flag does not mean that the model contains animation data.

-Some prop and mutant animations are stored in model files.
-Most first-person, character, and head animations use separate files and related models.
+Embedded animations are quite rare.
+They are usually found in animated decorations (e.g. doors) or mobs (e.g. mutants).
+Almost all animations related to the player or NPCs require several linked files.
-Use :doc:`Animation <animate>` for these workflows.
+Use :doc:`Animation <animate>` for these tasks.

 ----------------------------------------
 Output
 ----------------------------------------

-Without an output directory, each result is saved next to its source file.
+Without a save path, each exported file is saved next to its source file.

-With an output directory, the output structure controls how source folders are placed inside it.
+When a path is specified, it becomes the root of the export folder.
+Its structure can be configured.

 .. _convert-output-layout:

-Output Structure
+Output structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Examples of how the output structure changes the result.
+Examples of result changes depending on the ``--layout`` option.

 .. code-block:: text
   :caption: Source structure

-  ./assets/
+  assets/
   ├── armor/albatros.mcsb
   └── items/vodka.ol

 ``rooted`` (default)
+  Repeats the relative path with the root at the beginning.

   .. code-block:: bash

     scfile convert "./assets" --output "./output"